SpadeZ1027/Deep-Learning-based-Indian-Sign-Language-ISL-Translation-System/README.md

-Deep Learning Based Indian Sign Language (ISL) Translation System
+🤟 Deep Learning Based Indian Sign Language (ISL) Translation System

 This project presents a Deep Learning–based Indian Sign Language (ISL) Translation System designed to bridge the communication gap between the hearing-impaired community and the general public.
 The system uses computer vision and deep learning techniques to recognize hand gestures in real time and translate them into readable text (and optionally speech output).

 Indian Sign Language is widely used across India, yet accessibility tools supporting ISL are limited.
-This project aims to create an efficient, scalable, and real-time solution that can recognize ISL alphabets, words, or predefined gestures using a webcam feed.
+This project aims to create an efficient, scalable, and real-time solution that can recognize ISL alphabets, numbers, words, or predefined emergency gestures using a webcam feed.

 🔍 Project Overview